hsm022/CS330/README.md

 - Create an executable file (.o file) by running g++ server.cpp -o server , depending on your complier you might see some warnings(not errors) but they can be ignored.
 - Run the file ./server
 - The screen will display the socket number, provide this socket number to clients so they can connect to the server.
+- If you want to close the server program, Press ctrl c to exit the program and close all connections.

 **On hercules**